 from the National Endowment for the Arts, the Bearns Prize of Columbia University, a BMI Award, ASCAP awards since 1977, and three American Music Center grants.

-Currently, Hoffman is Professor of Composition at the University of Cincinnati's College-Conservatory of Music, where he is also Artistic Director of its annual new music festival, MusicX.
+Currently, Hoffman is Professor of Composition at the University of Cincinnati's College-Conservatory of Music, where for 16 years he was also Artistic Director of its annual new music festival, MusicX.
+He is also guest Professor of Composition at the China Conservatory in Beijing.
 During the 1993-94 season, he served as composer-in-residence with the National Chamber Orchestra of Washington, DC and in 1991-92, he held the position of New Music Advisor for the Buffalo Philharmonic.
 He has been a

 resident composer at the Rockefeller, Camargo and Hindemith Foundations, the MacDowell Colony and Yaddo.
 Hoffman is also an active pianist, having appeared as soloist